Ventura County Fire Department: Engine and medic engine

 Ventura County uses two main types of engines.
-The first is the standard engine, which is often referred to as a "triple-combination pumper" as it has a fire pump, water tank and fire hose.
+The first is the standard engine, also called a "triple-combination pumper" as it has a fire pump, water tank and fire hose.
 Each engine can deliver 1,500 GPM of water and carry 500 gallons of water.
 The engines also carry multiple ground ladders and different types of hose as well as various types of firefighting, rescue and medical equipment.
-The second type of engine is the Medic Engine.
-The only real difference between the medic engine and the standard engine is that the medic engines are capable of advanced life support (ALS) with a firefighter also being a fully trained Advanced Life Support (ALS) paramedic.
-These units have additional equipment on board for specialized emergency responses.
+The second type of engine is the Medic Engine, similar to a standard engine but with a fully trained Advanced Life Support (ALS) paramedic and additional equipment.

 Medic rescue engine/rescue engine

-In the Ventura County Fire Department, a rescue engine is a 2 piece company that is assigned a standard engine and rescue truck.
+In the Ventura County Fire Department, a rescue engine is a 2-piece company that is assigned a standard engine and rescue truck.
 These units always respond together as a single company.
 The rescue truck carries all of the same equipment that a truck company carries, such as vehicle extrication tools, forcible entry tools and ventilation tools giving the rescue engine truck company capabilities without the aerial device of a truck company.

 Ventura County Fire Department has 3 rescue engines, 1 rescue is paired with a BLS engine making the company a Rescue Engine (27) and 2 of the rescues are paired with Medic Engines to make them Medic Rescue Engines (23 & 31).

 Each of the Rescue Engines / Medic Rescue Engines serve as the truck company / support company for their geographical region.

 These companies are used instead of a large ladder truck with an aerial device because of the type of area they serve, either due to the terrain, making it difficult to operate a large truck company, or a lack of multi-story buildings making an aerial device unnecessary.